Project-Awesomesauce/BuJo-Dojo/README.md

 Anyone who wants to keep better track of their day to day (and who wants to be hip and cool).

 ### MVP
-+ To do list / current daily view with ability to create, update, and delete tasks, edited with GitHub-style markdown.
++ To do list / current daily view with ability to create, update, and delete tasks.

 ### Stretch Goals
 + Allow user to select date to view/edit
++ Allow user to set item due date
-+ Weekly/Monthly views.
++ Weekly/Monthly views
 + User Login
++ GitHub-style Markdown

 ### Original Mockups